 Keeping an eye on the functions of the RMC and its connected PCs can be done through the Event Logs.
 This information is key when troubleshooting any issues.
 The logs can be found by selecting the RMC button and clicking “Event Logs” from the drop-down menu.

 Selecting “Save As” will export the data into a “.log” file, which can be sent around easily to whoever may need it.

 Finally, we come to exporting client information.
-The RMC allows for users to export all connected client PC information into an XML file.
+The RMC allows users to export all connected client PC information into an XML file.
 This can be found by selecting the RMC button and clicking on “Export client to XML” from the drop-down menu.
 From here, the administrator needs to write in a name and choose a save destination, then click Save.

-If you’ve come across an issue you still don’t understand after reading through the this Starter Guide as well as the appropriate program's User Guide, then feel free to get in touch with the support team here, or by calling in at 1-800-496-0148.
+If you’ve come across an issue you still don’t understand after reading through the this Starter Guide as well as the appropriate program's User Guide, then feel free to get in touch with the support team here, or by calling 1-800-496-0148.